haskell-perf/graphs/results/TIME-creation.md

 SUMMARY:

- * Fgl was the fastest 8 times
+ * Fgl was the fastest 11 times
- * Hash-Graph was the fastest 6 times
+ * Hash-Graph was the fastest 7 times

- There was 22 ex-aequo
+ There was 18 ex-aequo

 ABSTRACT:
 (Based on an average of the ratio between largest benchmarks)

- * Hash-Graph was 1.02 times faster than Fgl
+ * Fgl was 1.02 times faster than Hash-Graph